MichealAniC/Intelligenet-Sales-Automation-Saas/README.md

 This layer ensures secure, structured communication between the frontend interface and the internal intelligence components.

-The **Machine Learning Layer** provides the system’s decision-making capability.
-Incoming lead data undergoes preprocessing and feature transformation before being evaluated by a trained predictive model.
-The model generates a **conversion probability score**, which is then interpreted by the *Prescriptive Engine*.
-Based on predefined business thresholds, the engine determines the most appropriate action, such as prioritizing high-intent leads or placing low-intent leads into nurturing workflows.
+The **Machine Learning Layer** serves as the intelligent decision-making component of the system.
+Incoming lead data is first subjected to preprocessing operations such as data cleaning, feature selection, categorical encoding, and feature transformation to prepare the dataset for prediction.
+The processed features are then evaluated using a trained **Random Forest Classification Model** to predict the likelihood of lead conversion.

+The model generates a **conversion probability score** and corresponding lead classification, indicating whether a lead is likely to convert into a customer.
+These prediction results are forwarded to the **Prescriptive Engine**, which applies predefined business rules and decision thresholds to determine the most suitable sales action.

+Based on the generated lead score and conversion probability, the system can:

+- Prioritize high-intent leads for immediate follow-up
+- Assign qualified leads to sales representatives
+- Categorize leads as Hot, Warm, or Cold
+- Route low-intent leads into nurturing workflows
+- Support automated sales decision-making and lead management

+This architecture enables intelligent lead prioritization, improves sales efficiency, and supports data-driven customer acquisition strategies.

 The **Data Layer** is responsible for persistent storage of all critical system information, including:
 - User accounts and roles